AIgen-Solutions-s-r-l/resonance/app/services/lib_document_finder/OutputJobDescriptions/ranked_job_description_36.md

 ### Job Description
-Job Title: Human Resources Coordinator
+Job Title: Retail Visual Merchandising Specialist

-Location: Catalonia, Spain

-Industry: Human Resources
+Location: London, England, UK

-Salary Range: $20,000 - $30,000
+Salary Range: $40,000 - $50,000 per annum

+Industry: Retail

-Notice Period: More than 3 months
+Notice Period: Immediate

 Job Description:
-We are seeking a dedicated and detail-oriented Human Resources Coordinator to join our dynamic team in Catalonia.
-This position is crucial in supporting our HR functions and ensuring a positive workplace environment.
-The ideal candidate will possess strong skills in training and development, payroll software, and HRIS systems.
+We are seeking a dynamic and experienced Retail Visual Merchandising Specialist to join our innovative team.
+The successful candidate will be responsible for enhancing the aesthetic appeal of our retail environments and driving sales through strategic visual displays.

 Key Responsibilities:
-- Develop and implement training programs to enhance employee skills and performance.
+- Develop and implement creative visual merchandising strategies to maximize product visibility and sales.
-- Manage payroll processing using payroll software, ensuring accuracy and compliance.
-- Maintain and update the HRIS systems, ensuring all employee records are accurate and up to date.
-- Provide empathetic support to employees regarding HR-related inquiries and concerns.
-- Communicate effectively with team members and management to foster a collaborative work environment.
-- Demonstrate attention to detail in all aspects of HR administration and documentation.
+- Collaborate with the marketing team to ensure alignment of merchandising displays with promotional campaigns.
+- Conduct regular assessments of product placement and inventory levels to enhance customer experience.
+- Utilize inventory software to track product availability and report discrepancies in a timely manner.
+- Maintain up-to-date knowledge of industry trends, competitor activities, and customer preferences.

 Required Skills:
-- Training and Development: Ability to design and deliver effective training programs.
-- Payroll Software: Proficient in using payroll systems to manage employee compensation.
-- HRIS Systems: Experience with HRIS software for record-keeping and reporting.
+- Proven experience in visual merchandising within a retail environment.
-- Empathy: Strong interpersonal skills to understand and address employee needs.
+- Strong product knowledge to effectively communicate features and benefits to customers.
-- Communication: Excellent verbal and written communication skills.
-- Attention to Detail: Keen ability to maintain accuracy in HR documentation and processes.
+- Proficiency in inventory software to manage stock levels and optimize displays.
+- Advanced skills in Microsoft Office, particularly Excel and PowerPoint for reporting and presentations.
+- Exceptional time management skills with the ability to prioritize tasks effectively.

 Qualifications:
-- Bachelor's degree in Human Resources, Business Administration, or a related field.
+- Bachelor's degree in Marketing, Retail Management, or a related field preferred.
-- Minimum of 2 years of experience in an HR role or similar position.
+- Minimum of 3 years experience in a visual merchandising role.
-- Familiarity with labor laws and HR best practices.
-- Proficient in Microsoft Office Suite and HR software applications.
+- Strong understanding of retail metrics and sales analysis.

 Benefits:
-- Competitive salary within the specified range.
+- Competitive salary with performance-based bonuses.
-- Opportunities for professional development and growth.
+- Opportunities for professional development and career advancement.
+- Employee discounts on products.
-- A supportive and inclusive work environment.
+- Health and wellness programs.

-To Apply:
+Application Process:
-Interested candidates should submit their resume and a cover letter detailing their relevant experience and skills.
-We look forward to welcoming a new member to our HR team!
+Interested candidates should submit their CV and a cover letter outlining their relevant experience and skills.
+We are looking to fill this position immediately, so prompt applications are encouraged.
 --------------------------------------------------
 ### Cosine Distance
--0.7007
+0.3130